energywebfoundation/ocn-tools/README.md

 The server will then exit after registration is complete.

-On subsequent runs (assuming the party is already registered), the MSP or CPO can be run like so:
+On subsequent runs (assuming the party is already registered), the MSP or CPO can simply be run like so:

 ```
 npm run start-msp